-The Highlight effect lets you to turn a drawing's area lighter to simulate a light source.
-For this effect, you will need to create a matte to determine the shape and position of the highlight on another element and so you can blur the edges to create a softer effect.
-By adjusting the Highlight properties, you can control the type and amount of blur, as well as the colour of the highlight effect.
+The Highlight node allows you to brighten an image's area to simulate a light source.
+For this effect, you will need to create a matte to determine the shape and position of the highlight on a separate element, so that you can blur the edges to create a softer effect.
+By adjusting the Highlight properties, you can control the type and amount of blur, as well as the colour of the Highlight effect.

 Enter a value for the size of the blur.
 The larger the value, the greater the blur effect.
 The blur radius is affected by the drawing scale and camera position.